-Medical detox is the most beneficial form of detox that exists in the treatment community today.
-Its focus is on the whole person and not merely the physical aspects of withdrawal.
-Participation in support groups, therapy, and skills groups begins at the start of treatment.
+Medical detox treats more than the physical aspects of withdrawal.
+Participation in support groups, therapy, and skills groups begin at the start of treatment.
 Likewise, a full course of treatment often includes efforts to rehabilitate spiritual and emotional wounds that may have contributed to the development of an addiction.

 Most clients who relapse after detox do so within the first year of abstinence.9 One study reported a relapse rate of 91% for individuals with an opioid addiction.9 This is why detox is often just the first step.
 Detox followed by a comprehensive rehabilitation treatment program can help an individual maintain long-term recovery.
 Many rehab and detox programs may be covered by insurance.
 Find out if your insurance provider is in-network below.

 If you believe you or someone you love may be struggling with addiction, let us hear your story and help you determine a path to treatment.